Dictator's son far ahead in Philippine presidential vote - NewsBreak

 “We’ve learned that those who have awoken will never close their eyes again,” Robredo told a crowd that filled the main avenue in the capital’s Makati financial district.
 “It’s our right to have a future with dignity and it’s our responsibility to fight for it.”

-In Maguindanao province, a security hot spot in the south, three village guards were killed by gunmen outside an elections center in the town of Buluan, briefly disrupting voting.
+In Maguindanao province, a security hot spot in the south, three village guards were killed by gunmen outside an elections center in Buluan town, briefly disrupting voting.
 Nine would-be voters and their companions were wounded separately Sunday night when unidentified men fired five rifle grenades in the Datu Unsay town hall, police said.

 Aside from the presidency, more than 18,000 government posts are being contested, including half of the 24-member Senate, more than 300 seats in the House of Representatives, as well as provincial and local offices across the archipelago of more than 109 million Filipinos.